 Remember that the following tips only work for ready-made themes and off-the-shelf plugins.
-Any custom design and custom developed plugins might fall out the scope of your research.
+Any custom design and custom-developed plugins might fall out of the scope of your research.

 If you wish to know what WordPress theme is a given website using, checking the source code is the best way to find it out.
 Here are all the needed steps you should take to accomplish that:

-+ You should now be on the style file with the name of WordPress theme right at the top, like this:
+- You should now be on the style file with the name of the WordPress theme right at the top, like this:

 - Click the arrow next to the wp-content folder

 - If that’s the case, click the arrow next to plugins folder